Azure-Samples/ms-identity-msal-java-samples/4-spring-web-app/4-Deployment/deploy-to-azure-app-service/README.md

 ## Overview

-This sample demonstrates how to use [Azure App Service](https://docs.microsoft.com/azure/app-service/) to deploy to **Azure Cloud** a Java Spring Boot web application that utilizes the [Azure AD Spring Boot Starter client library for Java](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/spring/azure-spring-boot-starter-active-directory) to sign in users and call Graph.
+This sample demonstrates how to use [Azure App Service](https://docs.microsoft.com/azure/app-service/) to deploy to **Azure Cloud** a Java Spring Boot web application that utilizes the [Microsoft Entra ID Spring Boot Starter client library for Java](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/spring/azure-spring-boot-starter-active-directory) to sign in users and call Graph.
 It is recommended that you clone the repository [Tutorial: Enable your Java Spring Boot web app to sign in users and call APIs with the Microsoft identity platform](https://github.com/azure-samples/ms-identity-java-spring-tutorial) and use the sample in the `2-Authorization-I/call-graph` directory for deployment.
 You may choose to use these steps to help you deploy a different sample or your own project, noting that the instructions here are specific to the sample listed.

 ## Prerequisites

-- An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
+- a Microsoft Entra tenant.
+For more information on how to get a Microsoft Entra tenant, see [How to get a Microsoft Entra tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
-- A [user account](https://docs.microsoft.com/azure/active-directory/fundamentals/add-users-azure-active-directory) in your **Azure AD** tenant.
+- A [user account](https://docs.microsoft.com/azure/active-directory/fundamentals/add-users-azure-active-directory) in your **Microsoft Entra ID** tenant.
 - [Visual Studio Code](https://code.visualstudio.com/download) is recommended for running and editing this sample.
 - [VS Code Azure Tools Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack) extension is recommended for interacting with **Azure** through VS Code interface.
 - An **Azure subscription**.
 This sample uses the free tier of **Azure App Service**.